-4.7 Economic Outlook
+4.8 Economic Outlook

-The UK economy continues to experience significant levels of inflation It has climbed much higher than was predicted this time last year, with CPI reaching 11.1% in October 2022.
-Its impact has been felt in 2022/23 through increased prices and higher than budgeted pay awards.
-Estimates for non-pay inflation for 2023/24 and 2024/25 are significantly higher than the Constabulary's forecast in last year's MTFP and the associated cost increases are unfunded by government.
+The UK economy continues to experience significant levels of inflation Whilst inflation is falling, its impact has been felt in 2023/24 through increased prices and higher than budgeted pay awards.
+Estimates for non-pay inflation for 2024/25 are higher than the Constabulary's forecast in the 2023/24 MTFP and the associated cost increases are unfunded by government.

-With inflation forecast to average 7.4% throughout 2023, there will be continued pressure for higher pay settlements in 2023/24.
-The pay award assumption has been increased from 2% to 3% for 2023/24 given the 5% increase for officers and staff in 2022/23 and continued cost of living increases.
+There is continued pressure for higher pay settlements in 2024/25.
+The pay award assumption has been increased from 2% to 3% for 2024/25 given the 7% increase for officers and staff in 2023/24 and continued cost of living increases.

 Full-year expenditure forecasts are prepared monthly and will monitor the impact of inflation during the financial year.
 The impact of inflation will be mitigated through a combination of measures.
 These include the reallocation of underspends during the financial year, reprioritisation of planned activities during 2023/24 and the reallocation of budgets where appropriate or the use of reserves.
-Inflationary assumptions will be reconsidered when setting the budget for 2024/25.
+Inflationary assumptions will be reconsidered when setting the budget for 2025/26.
 Progress at mitigating the impact of inflation will be reported to the Accountability and Performance Panel, chaired by the PCC.